Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 The centralizer of $\JTL{N}^{tw}$ is generated as well by special bilinears in the fermions and these are the $s\ell(2)$ generators $\e$ and $\f$, or $F_{(2)}^\dagger$ and $F_{(2)}$ defined in~\eqref{F2-def}.
 It is a well-known fact due to Howe~\cite{H3} that, in the Clifford algebra $\Clif{4L}$, the centralizing algebra of this image of $U s\ell(2)$ -- which is the enveloping algebra of the symplectic Lie algebra $\ssp_2$ as well -- is the enveloping algebra of $\ssp_{2L}$.
 Note that the dimensions~\eqref{dimIrrATL-anti} of the simple $\JTL{N}^{tw}$-modules coincide indeed with dimensions of fundamental representations of $\ssp_{2L}$.
-We can thus easily get the following theorem. \begin{thm} The image $\repgl\bigl(\JTL{N}^{tw}\bigr)$ of the twisted Jones--Temperley--Lieb algebra in the anti-periodic $\gl(1|1)$ spin-chain is isomorphic to the image of a representation of the enveloping algebra $U \ssp_{2L}$ with all simple $\ssp_{2L}$-modules corresponding to one-column Young diagrams. \end{thm} Recall that in the anti-periodic model we have a double-centralizing property -- see the corresponding semisimple $(\JTL{N}^{tw},U\ssp_{2})$-bimodule in Sec.~\ref{subsec:antiper-mod}.
-Then, the proof of this theorem is a simple consequence of the classical ($\ssp(n)$,\,$\ssp(m)$)-type Howe duality, where $n=2$ and $m=2L$ in our case.
+We can thus easily get the following theorem. \begin{thm} The image $\repgl\bigl(\JTL{N}^{tw}\bigr)$ of the twisted Jones--Temperley--Lieb algebra in the anti-periodic $\gl(1|1)$ spin-chain is isomorphic to the image of a representation of the enveloping algebra $U \ssp_{2L}$ with all simple $\ssp_{2L}$-modules corresponding to one-column Young diagrams. \end{thm} Recall that the anti-periodic spin-chain is completely reducible as a $\JTL{N}^{tw}$-module -- see the corresponding semisimple $(\JTL{N}^{tw},U\ssp_{2})$-bimodule in Sec.~\ref{subsec:antiper-mod} -- and we thus have the double-centralizing property~\cite[Thm.~4.1.13]{goodwall}.
+Then, the proof of Thm.~\ref{thm:Lie-JTLtw} is a simple consequence of the classical ($\ssp(n)$,\,$\ssp(m)$)-type Howe duality, where $n=2$ and $m=2L$ in our case.

 We next describe explicitly the representation of $\ssp_{2L}$ from Thm.~\ref{thm:Lie-JTLtw}, and introduce a more convenient fermion basis which we will use below in studying scaling limits.